 One of the most common forms of medical negligence is misdiagnosis.
 This is when your condition has been incorrectly diagnosed by a healthcare professional, which has resulted in it getting worse.
-Here at Accident Claims, we have many years of experience when it comes to medical diagnosis cases, and we can help you to get the compensation you deserve.
-Read on to discover more about compensation claims for medical negligence misdiagnosis, including details on cancer misdiagnosis compensation amounts, and you will also find our contact details at the end of this guide should you require further information or wish to begin the process of making a claim.
-We hope within this guide, you will find all the answers to any questions you have about the process.
+Here at Accident Claims, we have many years of experience in medical diagnosis cases, and we can help you get the compensation you deserve.
+Read on to discover more about such compensation claims, including details on cancer misdiagnosis compensation amounts, how much compensation for medical negligence, and you will also find our contact details at the end of this guide should you require further information or wish to begin the process of making a claim.
+We hope you will find all the answers to any questions you have about the process within this guide.

 Select a section

 - Which types of misdiagnosis claims are there?

 - What is a wrongful diagnosis?

 - Are there any time limits on medical misdiagnosis claims?

 - Can I claim medical misdiagnosis against the NHS?
 Misdiagnosis Statistics

 - Can I make a misdiagnosis claim against a private clinic?

 - Compensation For Misdiagnosis – Misdiagnosis Compensation Calculator